-- Analog, digital, and frame ground (Protective earth) are short circuited within the driver. - Programs and parameters are re-writable up to 100,000 times. - For external, and installation dimensions, refer to the equipment brochure. - The NC program is stored in intermediate codes and the number of characters that can be entered is not constant.
+- The driver with the three-phase 200V specification main power supply operates also at single-phase 200V with models up to 50N-m. - Analog, digital, and frame ground (Protective earth) are short circuited within the driver. - Programs and parameters are re-writable up to 100,000 times. - For external, and installation dimensions, refer to the equipment brochure. - The maximum rotation speed varies according to the model.
+Refer to Chapter 14.
+"Actuator Specifications". - The NC program is stored in intermediate codes and the number of characters that can be entered is not constant.
 For details, refer to Chapter 6.
-"PROGRAM."
+"PROGRAM".

-3) I/O Signal Specification
+3) I/O Signal Specifications

 For the layout and signal name of the I/O pins of the connector (CN3) connected with the programmable logic controller, refer to Chapter 5.
-"HOW TO USE I/O." For the connection method, refer to Chapter 3.
-"SYSTEM CONFIGURATION AND WIRING."
+"HOW TO USE I/O".
+For the connection method, refer to Chapter 3.
+"SYSTEM CONFIGURATION AND WIRING".

-- 4) RS -232C Signal Specifications - (1) Communication Specifications
+4) RS -232C Signal Specifications

+(1) Communication Specifications

 Item Specification

-1 Baud rate 9600 (Changeable with a switch) (Note)
+1 Baud rate 9600 (Fixed)

 2 Character length 7 bits

 3 Parity ODD

 4 Stop bit 1 bit

-5 X parameter XON
+(5) X parameter XON